Lizzie Borden: Lizzie Borden

 Although acquitted at trial, Lizzie remained the prime suspect in her father's and stepmother's murders.
 Writer Victoria Lincoln proposed in 1967 that she might have committed the murders while in a fugue state.
 Another prominent suggestion was that she was physically and sexually abused by her father, which drove her to kill him.
 There is little evidence to support this, but incest is not a topic that would have been discussed at the time, and the methods for collecting physical evidence would have been quite different in 1892.
 This belief was intimated in local papers at the time of the murders, and was revisited by scholar Marcia Carlisle in a 1992 essay.

 Mystery author Evan Hunter, better known as Ed McBain, in his 1984 novel Lizzie, suggested that Lizzie committed the murders after being caught in a tryst with Sullivan.
 McBain elaborated on his speculation in a 1999 interview, speculating that Abby had caught the two together and had reacted with horror and disgust, and that Lizzie had killed Abby with a candlestick.
 She made a confession to Andrew when he returned home but killed him in a rage with a hatchet when he reacted exactly as Abby had.
 He further speculated that Sullivan disposed of the hatchet somewhere afterwards.

 In her later years, Lizzie was rumored to be a lesbian, but there was no such speculation about Sullivan, who later married a man she met while working as a maid in Butte, Montana.
 Sullivan died in Butte in 1948.
 Allegedly, she gave a death-bed confession to her sister in which she stated that she had changed her testimony on the stand to protect Lizzie.
+This allegation has been contradicted, as "The informant of her death was the County Hospital, not an individual."